eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 In addition to building the app from the source, you can also use the Android app which you can download *[here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-android/distribution_groups/eudi%20wallet%20(demo)%20public)*

-Run the app from the source (code build)
+Run the app from the source (xcode build)

 Clone this repo and make sure you have access to the dependencies below: